sasaki77/archiverappliance-datasource/_sources/index.rst.txt

 * Data retrieval with data processing (See `Archiver Appliance User Guide <https://slacmshankar.github.io/epicsarchiver_docs/userguide.html>`_ for processing of data)
 * Using PV names for Grafana variables
 * Transform your data with processing functions
+* Live update with stream feature
+* Find and notify problems with alerting feature

 Documentation
 -------------